-I research experimental Western theatre from the late nineteenth to the early twenty-first centuries.
-My areas of specialisation include theatre sound and aurality, theatrical exploration of mortality, and thematic investigation of music in drama and theatre.
-I welcome enquiries from potential Ph.D. students about any of these areas or on related topics.
+I am a theatre scholar, performer, and educator.
+I research Western drama and theatre, especially avant-garde theatre, from the late nineteenth century onward.
+My areas of specialisation include theatre sound and aurality, theatrical exploration of mortality, and thematic investigation of music in drama.

-I am working with Dr. Claire Warden (Loughborough University) on a co-edited book collection investigating the legacy of modernism in contemporary theatre.
+I am working with Dr. Claire Warden (Loughborough University) and Dr. Nicholas Johnson (Trinity College Dublin) on a co-edited book collection investigating the legacy of modernism in contemporary theatre.